 Tennessee school shooting: 1 dead, officer shot and injured, Knoxville police say

-KNOXVILLE, Tenn. - The Knoxville Police Department in Tennessee said multiple agencies are on the scene Monday afternoon of a shooting at a high school.
+KNOXVILLE, Tenn. - A school shooting has left one dead and an officer responding to the scene was shot and injured Monday afternoon, according to the Knoxville Police Department.

-Police said in a tweet that an officer was shot and is among "multiple gunshot victims" that have been reported.
-The officer’s condition remains unknown at this point.
+Authorities said one male was pronounced dead at the scene while another was "detained for further investigation" after a shooting at Austin-East Magnet High School, which is about four miles from downtown Knoxville.

-Police said they are at Austin-East Magnet High School, which is about four miles from downtown Knoxville.
+Police said in a tweet earlier that day that an officer was shot and is among "multiple gunshot victims" that have been reported.
+The officer’s injuries are not expected to be life-threatening, according to officials.

-Authorities say the investigation remains active and are asking residents to avoid the area.
+Authorities said the investigation remained active and were asking residents to avoid the area.

 Advertisement